Methadone Clinic Corvallis, OR

 Yes House

 Yes House is a methadone clinic in Corvallis, OR.
-It is situated in Benton County at 404 Nw 23rd Street, 97330 zip.
-Yes House provides full residential treatment, long-term residential treatment and residential detoxification.
-Other than methadone treatment, Yes House offers hepatitis education, counseling and support, substance use education and vocational training and educational support.
+It is located in Benton County at 404 Nw 23rd Street, 97330 zip.
+Yes House provides full residential treatment, outpatient treatment and residential detoxification.
+Other than methadone treatment, Yes House offers vocational training and educational support, HIV and AIDS education, support and counseling and individual counseling.
 Yes House provides medication-assisted services to women and men.
 Yes House also provides treatment in Spanish.

 Milestones Family Recovery Program Womens Residential

-Milestones Family Recovery Program Womens Residential is a methadone treatment facility in Corvallis, Oregon.
-It is located in Benton County at 306 Sw 8th Street, 97333 zip.
-Milestones Family Recovery Program Womens Residential provides long-term residential treatment, residential detoxification and intensive outpatient treatment.
-Other than methadone treatment, Milestones Family Recovery Program Womens Residential offers substance use education, vocational training and educational support and hepatitis education, counseling and support.
-Milestones Family Recovery Program Womens Residential provides medication-assisted treatment to women.
+Milestones Family Recovery Program Womens Residential is a methadone addiction treatment center in Corvallis, Oregon.
+It is situated in Benton County at 306 Sw 8th Street, 97333 zip.
+Milestones Family Recovery Program Womens Residential provides full residential treatment, long-term residential treatment and short-term residential treatment.
+Other than methadone treatment, Milestones Family Recovery Program Womens Residential offers group counseling, vocational training and educational support and individual counseling.
+Milestones Family Recovery Program Womens Residential provides medication assisted services to women.

 Benton County Heath Department Substance Use Disorder Program

-Benton County Heath Department Substance Use Disorder Program is a methadone clinic in Corvallis, OR.
-It is situated in Benton County at 530 Nw 27th Street, 97339 zip.
-Benton County Heath Department Substance Use Disorder Program provides outpatient treatment, outpatient methadone/buprenorphine or naltrexone treatment and regular outpatient treatment.
-Benton County Heath Department Substance Use Disorder Program provides naltrexone administration, buprenorphine maintenance and suboxone prescription.
-Other than methadone treatment, Benton County Heath Department Substance Use Disorder Program offers health education services, employment counseling or training and group counseling.
-Benton County Heath Department Substance Use Disorder Program provides medication assisted services to men and women.
-Benton County Heath Department Substance Use Disorder Program also supports treatment in Spanish.
+Benton County Heath Department Substance Use Disorder Program is a methadone clinic in Corvallis, Oregon.
+It is located in Benton County at 530 Nw 27th Street, 97339 zip.
+Benton County Heath Department Substance Use Disorder Program provides outpatient treatment, regular outpatient treatment and outpatient methadone/buprenorphine or naltrexone treatment.
+Benton County Heath Department Substance Use Disorder Program provides naltrexone administration, relapse prevention from naltrexone and suboxone prescription.
+Other than methadone treatment, Benton County Heath Department Substance Use Disorder Program offers substance use education, individual counseling and hepatitis education, counseling and support.
+Benton County Heath Department Substance Use Disorder Program provides medication-assisted services to women and men.
+Benton County Heath Department Substance Use Disorder Program also offers staff that speak Spanish.

 FAQs for a Methadone Clinic in Corvallis, OR: